entropy-flux/vit-server-example/README.md

 This repository contains a minimal example of how to use [Tannic-NN](https://github.com/entropy-flux/Tannic-NN) to serve a **Vision Transformer (ViT)** model over a simple socket-based server.

 It is intended as a **baseline reference implementation**, a ground to build upon showing the essential steps of serving a model with Tannic-NN in the simplest possible way.
-Because this example focuses on clarity rather than performance, **it is not optimized and therefore runs relatively slow**.
+The Tannic tensor library is still unoptimized, **it is not optimized and therefore runs relatively slow**.
 The goal is to provide a transparent starting point, not a production-ready server.

 This example demonstrates:
 - Initializing model parameters (pretrained weights)